ssalanski/ci-clyde/README.md

 Since Clyde does not have any wireless communication included, additional hardware is needed to accomplish the goal of communicating with a CI web server.
 The original intention of the kickstarter was to include extension modules that would add functionality, and so this project aims to create a custom module to fit that pattern (roughly).

 ### environment
-Since Clyde is rather old, the official repository of code does not work smoothly with the latest version of the Arduino IDE and avrdude.
+Since Clyde is rather old, the [official repository](https://github.com/fabule/Clyde) does not work smoothly with the latest version of the Arduino IDE and avrdude.
 Rather than try to update it, older versions of the Arduino IDE are available [from the Arduino website](https://www.arduino.cc/en/main/OldSoftwareReleases), and using 1.0.5-r2 seems to work without issue.

 That being said, programming the ESP8266 is much easier with the latest libraries, especially considering that I2C support was not added to the library until ~2018, so programming for the wifi add-on module should be done in whatever most recent version is available, with the latest ESP8266 boards and libraries.